 my.cnffile, or use

-SET PERSIST, which sets the value for the running MySQL instance and also saves the value to be used for subsequent server restarts; see Section 188.8.131.52, “SET Syntax for Variable Assignment”.
+SET PERSIST, which sets a value for the running MySQL instance and also saves the value to be used for subsequent server restarts; see Section 188.8.131.52, “SET Syntax for Variable Assignment”.
 A value set in

 my.cnftakes effect at the next restart.
 A value set using